 Spurious Liens and Other Title Issues

-The Critical Distinction Between Spurious Liens and Mechanics' Liens
+Spurious Liens VS Mechanics' Liens

-The fundamental reason you need a lawyer when confronting title issues stems from the complexity of distinguishing between a genuinely fraudulent or baseless "spurious lien" and a potentially valid, albeit perhaps improperly filed, "mechanics' lien."
-Colorado law explicitly separates these two categories, and this distinction dictates the entire legal strategy for resolution.
-A spurious lien, by its very definition, is a false or groundless document designed to improperly cloud a title.
+A spurious lien is a false or groundless document designed to improperly cloud a title.
 The legislature, recognizing the malicious nature of such filings, has provided an expedited judicial remedy: the "order to show cause" process.
-This allows a property owner to swiftly bring the matter before a court, forcing the party who recorded the spurious document to prove its legitimacy or face its immediate removal and potential liability for the property owner's legal fees and damages.
-Without an attorney, understanding the precise legal requirements to initiate this expedited process, presenting a compelling case to the court, and effectively arguing for the removal of the spurious document, is exceedingly difficult.
+This allows a property owner to bring the matter before a court, forcing the party who recorded the spurious document to prove its legitimacy or face its immediate removal and potential liability for the property owner's legal fees and damages.
+An experienced attorney can help you in initiate this process and effectively argue for the removal of the spurious document.

-The Specialized Approach to Challenging an Improper Mechanics' Lien
+Challenging an Improper Mechanics' Lien

 How GLO Can Help